borkshop/shon/README.md

 -   `value` is the string representation of the value that this flag will set.
     It will be converted and validated based on the term's type.
 -   `default` is `true` if the flag produces the default value.

-## Types

--   `number` converts and validates arbitrary JavaScript numbers, positive and negative double point.
--   `quantity` converts and validates positive integers up to 2^53.
--   `boolean` converts and validates the strings 'true' and 'false', to their respecitve boolean values.
--   `input` produces a readable stream from a file name, or `-` for standard input.
-    Standard input is implied if the argument is optional and the argument is omitted.
--   `atinput` produces a readable stream, from the literal argument, or from a file name if prefixed with `@`, or standard input if `@-`.
--   `output` produces a writable stream from a file name, or `-` for standard output.
-    Standard output is implied if the argument is optional and omitted.
--   `json` parses and validates JSON strings.
--   `shon` parses and validates SHON argument sequences.
--   `jshon` parses SHON, expanding JSON for any value.

 ## Converters